- About Us

 The history department seeks to challenge pupils to achieve at the highest level.
 Lessons are both interesting and dynamic.
 We aim to prepare our pupils for the full range of experiences that the world has to offer.
 This includes not only the world of work, but cultural enrichment and an enhanced understanding of humanity.

 We have become teachers because we love children and we love our subject.
 We strive to create a culturally diverse and engaging curriculum to enhance the experience of all of our learners in order to make them rounded individuals that understand the world around them.
 Though a range of activities that cater for all learners and experiences outside of the class room, we hope that all of the children we teach come to share the same love for this fascinating subject as we do while maintaining the highest levels of achievement.
-Our department is highly experienced and comprises of two OCR examiners, a former Head of Department and a Lead Practitioner.
-This gives us invaluable insight into the development of both learners and the demands of the examination board.

 |Year 7||Year 8||Year 9|